Celebrate the achievements of women in Scotland (and have a great time doing so) at the annual Hot 100 Party

 Let's be honest, it's hardly a party until you've got your face painted and liberally decorated with glitter.
 Emma from Give Good Face trained as a makeup artist in Glasgow and has been working her magic here ever since.
 When she's not bringing her creativity to the party scene, Emma has been a production makeup artist for the BBC, Channel 4 and the National Theatre of Scotland.

-Celebrate the top 100 cultural Scots in 2018 with an evening of live entertainment from artists, musicians, writers and performers, with drinks provided by Black Bottle and Lagunitas Brewing Co., and food provided by A'Challtainn.
-Performers at the 2018 party will include comedian Ashley Storrie, singer-songwriter Heir of…
+Celebrate the top 100 cultural Scots in 2019 with an evening of live entertainment from artists, musicians, writers and performers, with drinks provided by Lagunitas Brewing Co and Johnnie Walker.
+Performers this year include comedian Amy Matthews, pop singer SHEARS, dancer Ashley Jack and indie rock band Savage Mansion…